 Your new breast size and shape will be apparent immediately after your revision surgery.
 Bruising and some degree of swelling will, however, be present at this stage.
 This will subside completely by the 1- 2-month post-operative mark.

 Breast Implant Revision Surgery

 Every patient is unique and results may vary.
-Surgery and all health regulated services carry risks which need to be discussed with your doctor to ensure you are fully informed and realistic outcomes have been explained.
+Surgery and all health-regulated services carry risks, which need to be discussed with your doctor to ensure you are fully informed and have realistic expectations.

 If you would like to read more about the link between breast implants and ‘BIA-ALCL’ you can read Dr Reddy’s blog post here.